rootstrap/blog/content/iOS App Build and Release Automation - Sebastian Lopez.md

 * Generating a temporary Apple login session and storing in `FASTLANE_SESSION` variable.
 This can be done using Fastlane's `spaceauth`.
 It is however restricted not only in duration (one month), but also geographically (cannot be used on a different region from where it is generated).

 For use of our CI workflow we will manually log into the shared Apple ID from our build servers, associating them as trusted devices.
-[screenshot]

-The following environment variables need to be present in our workflow, so we should store their values as repo Secrets:
+The following environment variables will need to be present in our workflow, so we should store their values as repo Secrets:
 * `FASTLANE_USER`                               : Apple ID used for submission
 * `FASTLANE_PASSWORD`                           : Password for this ID
 * `FASTLANE_APPLE_APPLICATION_SPECIFIC_PASSWORD`: Application-specific password